 The crunch and clunk of gripping your feet into the ice using the toe spikes of your crampons becomes second nature as you find a way to scramble up a jagged veil of thick, glistening blue toned ice.
 All before lowering yourself down it with the top rope belay.

+Every ski pro country has it’s set ways of layout and difficulty and skiing in Banff is no exception.
 Canada works differently to Europe where a Green run is European Blue, Blue is a European Red, and here Black is split into two levels (Double Black being the most extreme).
 Sunshine Village resort has 137 runs (longest is 8km), 12 lifts and is split into a rough terrain of 20% beginner (green), 55% intermediate (blue), 25% advanced (black).

 ‘The Eagles’ is the peak between Lookout mountain and Goat’s Eye Mountain, and is home to the Eagle Basin and the ‘Delirium Dive’ extreme freeride zone where it mandatory for all riders to be equipped with an Avalanche Pack.
 Goat’s Eye, while sporting a long Blue Run (71), is the place for those seeking Black and double Black adrenalin routes.
 However, the runs from Lookout mountain eventually connect with the basin of Goat’s Eye, so not all is lost when taking on lighter runs, since you will get to sample it in some form.
 For more Green and blue runs aside from Lookout Mountain, Mount Standish is the area to explore.